 You’ll always hear professionals say that domestic violence (DV) starts small.
-Everyone I knew thought that I the most confident person who would never tolerate a violent partner.
+Everyone I knew thought that I was the most confident person who would never tolerate a violent partner.
 They were wrong.

 In the beginning it all seemed perfect and I didn’t see it coming.
 Many people wonder how could someone so confident be so naive?
 Because it does, in fact, start small.

 We met when I was taking leave from a degree that I was apparently good at, I’d always had excellent grades.
 It’s been seven years now so I don’t even recall why I was taking that break.
 After we’d been together for a while, he learned I wanted to return to university.
 He seemed very supportive and wanted me to focus on full time study.

 I was working a job I didn’t love and had met this man who had swept me off my feet.
 He encouraged me to leave my job, and ‘we’ decided that we could afford to live very comfortably solely on his income.
 At the time, I thought that gesture made him the most wonderful man in the world.
 I just wish I’d seen his ulterior motive.